briggsy102/lol_project_home_pricing/README.md

     * Yes I will be able to answer this question with the data that I have.
 I may consider making the question more challenging as I dive into this work.
 Being completely new to the world of data science I am hesitant in my skills, but also feel that I have a learned a great deal in a short period of time.
   4. What modeling approach are you using to answer your question?
      * For now I am going to start with the supervised learning model.
 As I learn more and determine if it is feasible I may dive into some unserpervised learning to make the question alittle mo0re difficult.

+# Project Update
+After a somewhat great deal of pain turmoil I have managed to format the data in such a way that I could use some of the modeling techniques we have learned in class.
+This data contained many object classifiers that needed to some manipulation.
+First I replaced all the null values with the term "missing".
+For this data this seemed like the best approach to maintain the accuracy of the data.
+I then used get_dummies to convert these columns into a numerical data set that could be manipulated.
+Unfortunatly this jumped the number of features I was working with from 79 to 261.

+After Fixing the categorical features I filled all integer based null values with the mean of their column.
+I then concatenated everything together into a new data frame.

+For my modeling I started with a relatively simple Decision Tree regressor model to determine the sale price.
+This gave me a baseline RMSE to work off of for future models.
+I then decided to build a Random Forest Regressor model for my final project.
+With this model I was able to lower the RMSE by about 40%.

+After building and training the model I then predicted the sale price of a data set that did not provided everything but the sale price.
+I will submit the predictions that I made from this data to the Kaggle competition to see how I compared against others.